Bruc3U/Iowa_liquor_sale_analysis/README.md

 By categorizing our population into rural and urban settings, we can attain a better understanding of the context.

 The main difference between rural and urban areas is population density.
-Our segmentation will use the number of items as a primary indicator for status.<br>
+Our segmentation will use the number of bottles sold as a primary indicator for status.<br>

 | Rural | Urban |
 |----------|----------|
 | Less than 100k sold a year | More than 250k item sold a year |
 | ![image](https://github.com/Bruc3U/Iowa_liquor_sale_analysis/assets/142362478/34553ef4-fc79-447d-a36b-056ecfbae24d)|![image](https://github.com/Bruc3U/Iowa_liquor_sale_analysis/assets/142362478/b3653639-97ae-4eb7-83c0-c1d7d0d49aab)|

-For instance, we will apply the rural classifier when the count of items sold is below or equal to 5,000.<br>
+For instance, we will put an agglomeration in the rural class when the count of bottles sold falls below or equal to 100,000.<br>
-We will get the data from the 2019 year only.
+We will get the data from the 2019 year.
 Then we will follow the evolution of those countries over the next 4 years.

 Now that we have our market segmented, we must focus on the consumer pattern.<br>